 Several years ago, Shawn Concannon had the impulse to record the wartime stories and memories of his father, a former WWII Navy Seabee.
-Shawn arranged for and paid a videographer but before the job could be done, his father passed away.
+Before the job could be done, his father passed away.
 Shawn was heartbroken that those stories and memories never came to light.
 They were irretrievable – lost to history.

-A few years later, while browsing through an antique store, Shawn happened to spot an old 48 Star flag.
-It showed the patina of its age – stains and threadbare sections, but it was still a beauty.
+A few years later, while browsing through an antique store, Shawn happened to spot an old 48 star flag.

 It was being used as no more than a backdrop for rusty hand tools and weathered junk.
 All of a sudden, his father’s voice piped up in his head – “Get that crap off of there!”
 And so without another moment's hesitation, Shawn purchased the flag and left the store.

-Not long after buying the tired but beautiful old relic, Shawn felt a calling.
+Not long after buying the tired but beautiful relic, Shawn felt a calling.
 He may have missed out on the wartime stories of his father, but he could collect the stories of others who lived through that remarkable time.
-Thus was born 48 STARS The Movie.
-Since then, the flag has been flown on the Arizona Memorial at Pearl Harbor, the USS Missouri, and has been carried the length and breadth of the United States as the 48 STARS team has collected 48 interviews with people who lived through the Second World War.
+Thus was born 48 STARS: Journeys of a Generation.
+Since then, the 48 star flag has been flown on the Arizona Memorial at Pearl Harbor, the USS Missouri, and has been carried the length and breadth of the United States as the 48 STARS team has collected interviews with people who lived through the Second World War.

 As a son of a WWII Veteran, I grew up hearing the war stories of the South Pacific.
 The events, the lives, the deplorable conditions and the death found on the war islands were painted as living pictures by a patriotic man that lived it firsthand.
 As any child of the “Greatest Generation,” we saw their lives through their eyes, the occasional old war movie, and the “I was there.”
 There was always the story within a story.